jtmaston/RASM/README.md

         - Abort, cuts power to the servos

 # Variables

 I plan to also have support for variables, though this may be a bit more complex

 ## Variable Opcodes

     * $ param1 param2
-        - declare a variable of name param1 with numeric value param2
+        - declare a Variable of name param1 with numeric value param2
-        - NOTE: please note the space between $ and the variable name
+        - NOTE: please note the space between $ and the Variable name

     * #param1
-        - use plain numeric value, without explicitly assigning a variable
+        - use plain numeric value, without explicitly assigning a Variable
         - note THE LACK of space between # and the value

     * @ param1 param2
-        - declare variable of the name param1 with string value param2
+        - declare Variable of the name param1 with string value param2
         - NOTE: strings are declared read-only
     * PRT param1
         - print param1 to the debug console